Rob Roy (1995 film): Plot

-In Scotland, 1714, Robert Roy MacGregor is chief of Clan MacGregor.
+The film is set in Scotland, 1713, with a fictionalised Robert Roy MacGregor, of Clan MacGregor, as its main protagonist.
 Although providing the Lowland gentry with protection against cattle rustling, he barely manages to feed his people.
-Hoping to alleviate their and his poverty, MacGregor borrows £1,000 from James Graham, Marquess of Montrose, to establish himself as a cattle raiser and trader.
+Hoping to alleviate their hunger and his poverty, MacGregor borrows £1,000 from James Graham, Marquess of Montrose, to establish himself as a cattle raiser and trader.

 Wanting to leave England to flee legal troubles, his anglicized aristocrat relative Archibald Cunningham is sent to stay with Montrose.
-Montrose makes money off Cunningham by making wagers on sword contests that Cunningham's haughty manner and effeminate bearing bring upon himself.
-However, Cunningham is supremely skilled with a sword.
+Cunningham is a supremely skilled swordsman, so Montrose makes money off Cunningham by making wagers on sword contests that Cunningham's haughty manner and effeminate bearing bring upon himself.
 Cunningham learns about MacGregor's money deal from Montrose's factor Killearn, and murders MacGregor's friend, Alan McDonald, to steal the money.
 MacGregor requests time from Montrose to find McDonald and the money.
 Montrose offers to waive the debt if MacGregor will testify falsely that Montrose's rival John Campbell, 2nd Duke of Argyll is a Jacobite.
 MacGregor refuses and Montrose vows to imprison him in the tolbooth until the debt is repaid.
 After MacGregor flees, Montrose seizes MacGregor's land to cover the debt, declaring him an outlaw and ordering Cunningham to bring him in "broken, but not dead".
 Redcoats slaughter MacGregor's cattle, burn his croft, and Cunningham rapes his wife Mary.
 Mary understands that Cunningham intends to flush her husband out of hiding and makes his brother, Alasdair, who arrives too late to save her, swear to conceal knowledge of the rape.

-MacGregor refuses to permit his clan to wage war on Montrose.
-Instead, he decrees, "The tenderest part of the marquess is his purse.
-We'll hurt him there.
-Thieve his cattle, steal his rents."
+MacGregor refuses to permit his clan to wage war on Montrose, and instead decrees to harm Montrose financially.
 Betty, a maidservant at Montrose's estate, has become pregnant with Cunningham's child.
 When Killearn tells Montrose, Betty is dismissed from service and rejected by Cunningham.
 Betty seeks refuge with the MacGregors, revealing that she overheard Killearn and Cunningham plot to steal the money.
-To build a case against Cunningham, MacGregor abducts Killearn and imprisons him.
+To build a case against Cunningham, MacGregor abducts Killearn and imprisons him upon Factor's Island in Loch Katrine.
 Mary promises Killearn that he will be spared if he testifies against Cunningham, but Killearn taunts her with her rape.
 Realizing that Mary is pregnant, he threatens to tell MacGregor that Cunningham may be the father if she does not release him, leading Mary and Alasdair to kill him.